Fancy Fare: The Best Fine Dining in Adelaide

 Penfolds Magill Estate Restaurant

-Venture just 15 minutes from the city and discover the embodiment of fine dining in Adelaide with Penfolds Magill Estate Restaurant.
-With stunning views, contemporary food and exemplary service, your dining experience is complemented with the finest collection of Penfolds wines from their cellar door, which is handily located just next door.
-The restaurant has a truly stunning setting, sitting along the foothills of Mount Lofty Ranges in Adelaide Hills with floor to ceiling windows that frame the dazzling city lights.
-Bold wood interiors adorned with spectacular lighting overhead reminiscent of a galaxy compliment plush red furnishings that could be inspired by their famed Barossa Valley red wines.
-Offering decadent degustation experiences, chef Scott Huggins will take you on a culinary expedition across the region and beyond favouring fresh, contemporary dishes.
+Venture just 15 minutes from the city and discover the embodiment of fine dining at Penfolds Magill Estate Restaurant.
+With stunning views, contemporary food and exemplary service, your dining experience is complemented by the finest collection of Penfolds wines from their cellar door.
+The restaurant boasts a spectacular setting, sitting along the foothills of Mount Lofty Ranges with floor-to-ceiling windows that frame the dazzling city lights.

 78 Penfold Road, Magill